boydoglabs/boydog-demo/README.md

  - boydog-demo (this repository): A demo showcasing all BoyDog capabilities.
 This is what you see  at [boy.dog](http://www.boy.dog).
 For simplicity all development is also made here.
 If you want to start a new project **or** develop a new feature clone this repository.
  - [sharedb-attribute-binding](https://github.com/adelriosantiago/sharedb-attribute-binding): A custom-made ShareDB binding that allows you to sync element attributes like id, class, href, etc.

-## Changelog

- - 2.X.X: Removed Puppeteer.
-Huge space improvements over previous version.
-Module 'boydog-client' no longer needed.
-Client module automatically starts and now there is no need to initialize it manually.
- - 1.X.X: Initial alpha realease.

 ## License

 [MIT] © boy.dog